China seeks to wrest offshore rig crown from Singapore, Korea

 But industry experts say China may catch up quickly as the gap between Chinese yards and their South Korean and Singapore rivals is probably more about project operating and management expertise rather than technology.

 None of the yards in Asia makes the high-tech parts used in deepwater rigs, such as hydraulic and drilling control systems.
-Those are all made by Western firms like Siemens (SIEGn.DE), Aker Solutions AKSO.OL and Cameron CAM.N.
+Those are all made by Western firms like Siemens, Aker Solutions and Cameron.